What types of things can’t I promote with ClickMagick?

 Fake News Sites.
 As a marketer you might consider these to just be "aggressive" marketing, but the FTC, Google, Facebook and the rest of the world considers these to be outright scams and we simply can't have ClickMagick associated with these types of promotions.
 Example

 Fake or Deceptive Prizes & Gifts.
 You may not tell the user they’ve won a prize or free gift unless it’s actually true.
-This also includes “free gift card” or any other similar offers that require the user to make multiple purchases in order to receive the “prize.”
+This also includes “free gift card” or other similar offers that require the user to make multiple purchases (usually costing more than the “prize” itself) in order to receive the “prize.”
 Example 1Example 2Example 3

 Fraudulent websites or offers.
 This includes anything that is clearly fraudulent or illegal e.g. anything related to hacking, stealing of paid content, software piracy, etc. Example